andallas/KATT2/README.md

 *Flyweight*
 ```
-The small boss with high mobility and high firepower, typically similar to the player's ship or
+A small boss with high mobility and high firepower, typically similar to the player's ship or
 humanoid.
 ```

 *Middleweight*
 ```
-The medium boss (shown in its entirety) that fills a large part of the screen but can move
+A medium boss that fills a large part of the screen but can move significantly.
-significantly.
 ```

 *Cyclops*
 ```
-The boss that stays in the same place; usually small or medium (leaving a large part of its side of
+A boss that stays in the same place; usually small or medium (leaving a large part of its side of
 the screen unused or available for its flunkies and shots) and sometimes large enough to fill the
 whole screen.
-There is a typical tactical theme: staying in front of the boss is more dangerous,
+There is a typical tactical theme; staying in front of the boss is more dangerous,
 but it's the only way to damage it.
 ```

 *Multiple Arena Boss*
 ```
-The gigantic boss that comes into the crosshairs following a preset schedule (sometimes oblivious,
+A gigantic boss that comes into the crosshairs following a preset schedule (sometimes oblivious,
 sometimes stopping until the player destroys the accessible turrets and sections); tends to be a
-battleship or a train.
+battleship.
 ```

 *Mutator*
 ```
-The boss that instead of dying changes to a different form.
+A boss that instead of dying, changes to a different form.
 Some forms might be weak and short-lived,
 only meant as a logical transition.
 Animation and/or dialogue intermissions might introduce the new
 form's appearance.
-Many examples, but overdone in the recent "The Trapezohedron of the darkness".
-Classic subtypes include people (in a loose sense...) who change dresses and switch to nastier firing
+Classic subtypes include ships who switch to nastier firing patterns, destructible
-patterns, destructible vehicles that become angrier and more mobile as the player blows away their
+vehicles that become angrier and more mobile as the player blows away their pieces, combining mecha
-pieces, combining mecha that join with large accessories as they suffer, and regular looking ships
+that join with large accessories as they suffer, and regular looking ships that crack open to reveal
-that crack open to reveal weird things.
+weird things.
 ```

 ####Other

 *Pinwheel*
 ```
-More of an attack type than a specific ship type (may need to break these out into movement types and
-attack types).
-Pinwheel attack shoots bullets out at regular intervals from a central point.
-The angle
+More of an attack type than a specific ship type  Pinwheel attack shoots bullets out at regular
-of release changes over time, creating a curved pattern of bullets.
+intervals from a central point.
+The angle of release changes over time, creating a curved pattern of
+bullets.
 ```

 *Traffic*